-What will happen in the consultation?
+What will happen at the consultation?

-During the consultation process your jawbone condition will be assessed along with the soft tissue of your mouth and your general health.
+During the consultation process, your jawbone condition will be assessed along with the soft tissue of your mouth and your general health.
 We will require impressions and a scan so we can determine whether there is enough good bone in which to secure the implants.
 The Denture Clinic will then advise the type of dental restoration that will bring about the best possible clinical outcome.

 Synthetic bone grafting